BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 A tool or an instrument provides us with the means of expression.
 It defines the space of possibilities.
 By limitations, it paradoxically opens up our imagination.

-Maybe we can even go so far as to say that it is in fact the instrument that uses us to express itself.
+I think limitation is one the most unterestimated requirements for artistic creation.
+If everything is possible nothing will be accomplished.
 Too much freedom can be a burden for the artist.
-Without boundaries, the language of the instrument can be too complicated.
+Without boundaries, the complexity of the concrete, the language of the instrument, can not be conquered.
 If we can create everything, we become unable to express anything.

 On the other hand, too strict limitations lead to repetition.
 If the space of possibilities is too narrow, the artist becomes superfluous.
+We encounter the great enemy of any creative process: boredom!

 Consequently, there is no clear optimal amount of limitations, i.e., space of possibilities.
-Changing the space can be a great source of inspiration.
+But changing the space from time to time can be a great source of inspiration.

 Therefore, to find out what space of possibilities you are looking for, I highly recommend that you check out all available tools and if none suits your needs you may want to build your own!
 Building instruments to express ourselves is one of those wonderful acts a programmer can do!